 - Electrocardiogram (or) ECG Test.

-- Weight loss treatment programs like diet and exercise are prescribed, as high blood pressure, and obesity are related to each other.
+- Weight loss treatment programs like diet and exercise are recommended as high blood pressure and obesity are related to each other.

 - Having a well-balanced diet including whole grains, fruits, vegetables and low-fat dairy products.

-Hypertension could be easily lowered or controlled by regular exercise, by following a strict low sodium diet and also supplemented with food rich in potassium, calcium, low-fat protein sources, whole grains, plenty of fruits and vegetables.
+Hypertension can turn quite serious if left unchecked.
+However, it could be easily lowered or controlled by regular exercise.
+Following a strict, low sodium diet supplemented with foods rich in potassium and calcium is crucial.
+Eat more low-fat protein sources, whole grains, plenty of fruits and vegetables.

 To know more about high blood pressure, its causes and suggested remedies along with detailed specification, visit BYJU’S.